NA-Tree/packet-sniffer/README.md

 - select the advanced option and you should see the source port , destination port  filters
 - then click apply - you will get a message box telling the filter is applied
 - then you can follow the icos like click on paket for the expansions and then save or save all and it will save like csv [excel document ]
--  I am still testing it and will make edits .
+-  I am still testing it and will make edits - this is skeleton for your reference and confirmation
 -